The Hidden Hunger: Micronutrient Deficiencies

 The human body may only require micronutrients in small doses, but these vitamins and minerals are crucial for basic physiological functions such as metabolism, growth, and development.
-Deficiencies in one or more micronutrients may lead to detrimental health impacts and to chronic diseases.
-For decades, health organizations have been reporting on micronutrient malnutrition, including deficiencies in iodine, iron, folate, vitamin A, and zinc, that continue to have devastating consequences for billions of people worldwide.1-6 And micronutrient deficiencies are not limited to developing nations.
+Deficiencies in one or more of these micronutrients may lead to detrimental health impacts, including chronic diseases.
+For decades, health organizations have been reporting on micronutrient malnutrition, including deficiencies in iodine, iron, folate, vitamin A, and zinc, among others, that continue to have devastating consequences for billions of people worldwide.1–5 And micronutrient deficiencies are not limited to developing nations.

-Several nutrient shortfalls have been noted within the US population.7,8 Analysis of National Health and Nutrition Examination Surveys (NHANES) suggests that micronutrient malnutrition is common in the United States with an estimated 31% of the population at risk of developing one or more micronutrient deficiencies.8
+Several nutrient shortfalls have been noted within the US population.6 Analysis of National Health and Nutrition Examination Surveys (NHANES) suggests that micronutrient malnutrition is common in the United States, with an estimated 31% of the population at risk of developing one or more micronutrient deficiencies.7

 The “Hidden Hunger”

 The term “hidden hunger” is used to describe vitamin and mineral deficiency.
-When someone’s habitual diet consists of foods that lack necessary levels of micronutrients, the resulting health impacts may not always be acutely visible.5 Micronutrient malnutrition has been associated with a wide range of physiological impairments, including metabolic disorders; reduced immune, endocrine and cognitive function; and delayed or inadequate physical development.2,4,8
+When someone’s habitual diet consists of foods that lack necessary levels of micronutrients, the resulting health impacts may not always be acutely visible.5 Micronutrient malnutrition has been associated with a wide range of physiological impairments, including metabolic disorders; reduced immune, endocrine, and cognitive function; and delayed or inadequate physical development.1,3,7

 Some micronutrient deficiencies may also be an underlying cause of chronic disease.
-Magnesium, for example, is present in a variety of foods from greens to whole grains, yet it is under-consumed in the US.7,9,10 Studies indicate that low magnesium intake has been associated with a greater risk for several chronic diseases, including cardiovascular disease (CVD), type 2 diabetes, metabolic syndrome, depression, and decreased cognition.9,11
+Magnesium, for example, is present in a variety of foods, from greens to whole grains, yet it is under-consumed in the US.6,8 Studies indicate that low magnesium intake has been associated with a greater risk of several chronic diseases, including cardiovascular disease (CVD), type 2 diabetes, metabolic syndrome, depression, and impaired cognition.8,9

-Combined US reports indicate that micronutrients, such as magnesium, calcium, potassium, iron, and vitamins A, D, and C, are under-consumed by children and adults in the US relative to dietary guidelines for life stages and the estimated average requirements (EAR).7-9,12 The overall high-calorie, low-nutrient quality of the commonly consumed Western-type diet, comprised of more processed foods and less vegetables, is one important component of this nutritional issue.12 Further, analyses of surveys suggest that certain sub-populations in the US are more vulnerable to micronutrient deficiencies or may have an increased micronutrient need, such as the following:8,13
+Combined US reports indicate that micronutrients such as magnesium, calcium, potassium, iron, and vitamins A, D, and C are under-consumed by children and adults in the US relative to dietary guidelines for life stages and the estimated average requirements (EAR).6–8,10 The overall high-calorie, low-nutrient-density makeup of the commonly consumed Western-type diet, with more processed foods and less vegetables, is one important cause of this issue.10 Further, analyses of surveys suggest that certain populations in the US are more vulnerable to micronutrient deficiencies or may have an increased micronutrient need, including the following:7,11